 A Reliable Foundations for Bike Paths and Other Trails

-With BaseCore Geocell, you can design reliable and economical bike pathways, horse trails, and walkways in your community.
-Whether you’re looking to develop an entire bike trail from scratch or need to stabilize an existing problem area, our engineers can walk you through how BaseCore Geocell can improve your bike trail.
+With PaveCore and BaseCore Geocell, you can design reliable and economical bike pathways, horse trails, and walkways in your community.
+Whether you’re looking to develop an entire bike trail from scratch or need to stabilize an existing problem area, our engineers can walk you through how PaveCore and BaseCore Geocell can improve your bike trail.

 We help Parks and Recreation Departments, civil engineers, project managers, and developers worldwide design reliable transportation solutions.
 Our high-density polyethylene (HDPE) geogrids that can support projects of all sizes and work with numerous infills will provide the perfect foundation for your next project.
 Consult with our engineers today!